Put-in-Bay Diary May 2016 What Did You Miss?

 Sun., Apr.
-17th – The 2016 Season officially kicks off the with Whiskey Light Ceremony at the Round House.
+17th – The 2016 Season officially starts with the Whiskey Light Ceremony at the Round House.
 Emcee Ray Fogg conducts the ceremony with the help of Joe Suttmann and Bob Gatewood.
 The bar and Chicken Patio are crowded.
-There are about 40 pleasure boats tied to the Put-in-Bay Docks in the harbor.
+About 40 pleasure boats are tied to the Put-in-Bay Docks in the harbor.
 Several area homes are for sale in a busy Put-in-Bay Real Estate Market.

 Mon., Apr.
-18th – The lake is flat and the weather is mild.
-Marilyn Smith is busy working on the flower beds in front of the Crew’s Nest, and Joe Ptak is busy doing yard work at his home on Victory Ave.
-The “No Wake” sign buoys have not been installed in the harbor and one happy islander enjoys zooming his powerboat into the harbor and down the channel to Squaw Harbor.
+18th – The lake is flat, and the weather is mild.
+Marilyn Smith works on the flower beds in front of the Crew’s Nest, and Joe Ptak is doing yard work at his home on Victory Ave.
+The “No Wake” sign buoys have not been installed in the harbor, and one happy islander enjoys zooming his powerboat into the port and down the channel to Squaw Harbor.
 You sure can’t do that in July!

 Tues., Apr.
-19th – At 7:45 a.m. the Put-in-Bay water plant loses power.
+19th – At 7:45 a.m., the Put-in-Bay water plant loses power.
 One of the scissor breakers dropped out on the main power line.
-Ohio Edison was contacted and power was restored within an hour.
+Ohio Edison was contacted, and power was restored within an hour.
 A bird landed on the wrong spot of the breaker.
-In the evening Frosty Bar and Family Pizza is serving pizza to the Gordon Food Service people who are setting up their food show at the Niagara Event Center.
+In the evening, Frosty Bar and Family Pizza are serving pizza to the Gordon Food Service, who are setting up their food show at the Niagara Event Center.

 Thurs., Apr.
 21st – Six of the island’s German speakers, Natalie Price, Caroline Jackson, Joe Suttmann, Jeff Koehler